Courageous Involvement

 There are two possible Channels here. and

-Your participation in the challenge will help focus your attention on relevant facts. increasing precision in appreciating their nature and impact.
-As you become clearer about the crucial facts, you will be able to clarify and adjust your participation to suit your view.
+Your participation in the challenge will help focus your attention on relevant facts, increasing precision in appreciating their nature and impact.
+As you become clearer about the crucial facts, you will be able to clarify and adjust your participation to suit your awareness.

-Participation will bring you into contact with a variety of people who are familiar with the scene.
-You will hear their views, possibly even find their views being forced on you, and you will tend to respond by adjusting your participation.
-The reverse influence is also likely in that independent assessments and how you listen to them will be affected your participation.
+Participation will bring you into contact with a variety of people who are familiar with this challenge and whose views are approved.
+You will seek their views to get reassured and possibly to adjust your participation.
+The reverse influence is also likely in that independent assessments will approve the rationale of your participation.

 L2: Believing